kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Bench and arrest warrants are similar because they command law enforcement officers to detain defendants.
 Other types of warrants, such as citation, FTA (failure to appear), and probation violation warrants, also fall under this category.

-One can find out if they have such a warrant by checking with the county sheriff's office, police department, or court within the jurisdiction where the warrant was issued.
+One may find out if they have such a warrant by checking with the county sheriff's office, police department, or court within the jurisdiction where the warrant was issued.
 Most agencies have dedicated divisions that handle warrant inquiries.
 They also operate online databases and lists where they update active warrants.
 These bodies are also open to walk-ins, phone calls, and mail inquiries for active arrest warrants.

 For example, the Riley County Police Department regularly updates its online active warrants list as a public resource.
-The department also has a warrants section, which individuals can contact at (785) 537-2112 for arrest warrant information.
+The department also has a warrants section, which individuals may contact at (785) 537-2112 for arrest warrant information.

 Search warrants